qunitjs/qunit/docs/assert/expect.md

 ---
 layout: default
 title: assert.expect()
-description: Specify how many assertions are expected to run within a test.
+excerpt: Specify how many assertions are expected to run within a test.
 categories:
   - assert
 redirect_from: